AColonnaDistria/EpidemySimulatorWASM/README.md

 npx vite
 ```

-and open it in the browser at the address indicated.
+and open it in the browser at the address specified.